 Arthritis can make performing everyday tasks extremely difficult and can severely limit mobility.
-When this condition does not respond well to conventional treatment, arthritis surgery performed by board-certified plastic surgeon Dr. Charles A. Wallace of Charles A. Wallace, MD could be needed.
+When this condition does not respond well to conventional treatment, arthritis surgery performed by board-certified plastic surgeon Dr. Charles A. Wallace, M.D. could be needed.
 Arthritis surgery can improve mobility and provide a better quality of life to patients throughout the Plano and Frisco areas.

 What is Arthritis Surgery?

 Arthritis surgery can refer to any one of a number of procedures designed to improve joints that have been fully or partially damaged due to this disease.
 A few of the most common types of arthritis surgery include:

 - Arthroscopy – which involves making tiny incisions so that a very small camera can be inserted, allowing the surgeon to repair minor soft tissue tears.